 Researchers Bradley Owens and David Hekman studied humble leadership in every area from the military to manufacturing to ministry.
 They concluded that the hallmark of a humble leader is his or her willingness to admit their own limitations and mistakes.

-As Owens and Hekman wrote in Academy of Management Journal, “Our findings suggest that humility appears to embolden individuals to aspire to their highest potential and enables them to make the incremental improvements necessary to progress toward that potential.”
+As Owens and Hekman wrote in, “Our findings suggest that humility appears to embolden individuals to aspire to their highest potential and enables them to make the incremental improvements necessary to progress toward that potential.”

 It should come as little surprise then that humble leaders of organizations have less employee turnover, higher employee satisfaction, and better overall company performance.